Yusuf80216/Responsive_Sign-up_App/README.md

 Created the App using Flutter and Dart.

-Below are the screenshots of the app ⬇️
+Below is the screenshot of the app ⬇️
 <div style="display: flex;">
   <img style="width: 20%;" src="assets/Screenshot.jpg">
 </div>